|Nutrition Facts (per serving)|

 Gather the ingredients.

-Preheat the oven to 375 F. Meanwhile, fit the pastry into a deep-dish pie pan.
+Position a rack in the center of the oven and heat to 375 F. Meanwhile, fit the dough into a 9.5 x 1.6 deep-dish pie plate.

 Sprinkle the bacon onto the dough.

 Beat together the eggs, half-and-half, salt, white pepper, and nutmeg.
-Pour the eggs over the bacon and sprinkle with the shredded cheese.
+Pour the eggs over the bacon and sprinkle with the grated cheese.

-Bake the quiche for 45 to 50 minutes, until the eggs are set in the middle.
+Bake the quiche until the custard is set in the middle, about 1 hour.
 Cool slightly before serving.